DanielHesslow/OpenSourceStuff/README.md

 I'm currently working on a software rendendered texteditor.
 If we want to set a block to some color (eg. background) we need to have a fast memset, if that color isn't grayscale it needs to accept 4 byte values.

 **PROBABLY NOT GOOD**
-It's been a while and I've I believe on newer computers just using string instructions are faster, dont' fuck up the cache as much etc.
+It's been a while and I believe on newer computers just using string instructions are faster, dont' fuck up the cache as much etc.